 - Baby ibuprofen only if absolutely necessary – ie, your baby can't sleep or eat because of the pain.
 NEVER give your baby aspirin, which can cause Reye's Syndrome, and avoid Tylenol because of potential liver toxicity.

-Once your baby’s teeth begin to erupt, you can start cleaning those pearly whites and gums with a wet washcloth once or twice a day.
-After 1 year of age, use a baby toothbrush and fluoride-free toothpaste designed to be safe for babies to swallow.
+Once your baby's teeth begin to erupt, you can start cleaning those pearly whites and gums with a wet washcloth once or twice a day.
+After 1 year of age, use a baby toothbrush and fluoride-free, glycerine-free toothpaste that safe enough if your kiddo swallows it.

-The most important piece to dental health for your child is nutrition – but much more than avoiding sugar and processed foods… Read more in this post on superfoods for strong healthy teeth and this one - about the Chinese medicine perspective on dental health.
+The most important piece to dental health for your child is nutrition – but much more than avoiding sugar and processed foods… Read more in this post on superfoods for strong healthy teeth.